intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/README.md

 - Quantization technologies such as `MixedPrecision`, `SmoothQuant` and `WeightOnlyQuant` with `RTN/AWQ/TEQ` algorithms and `BitsandBytes` with [Intel® Neural Compressor](https://github.com/intel/neural-compressor) and [Intel® extension for pytorch](https://github.com/intel/intel-extension-for-pytorch)
 - Fine-tuning Support: Utilize fine-tuned models for specific tasks to achieve higher accuracy and performance
 - Distributed inference with [DeepSpeed](https://github.com/microsoft/DeepSpeed)
+- Tensor parallelism strategy for distributed inference/training on multi-node and multi-socket
 - OpenAI-compatible API
 - Langchain-compatible API
-- Support multi-frameworks serving, such as TGI, vLLM
+- Support multi-frameworks serving, such as TGI, vLLM, Triton
 - Support Intel CPUs, Intel XPUs, Habana HPU and NVIDIA GPUs.